-Due dates: in weeks 3, 4 & 5 you will be required to submit a referee report whereby you will analyse the strengths and weaknesses of the manuscript.
-The manuscript will be identified in advance.
-You are expected to submit the written critique on Monday evening (7pm) in each relevant week - prior to the discussion in class (e.g. in week 3, you will be required to submit on Monday 23rd January, before the class on the following day).
+Due dates: in weeks 2, 3, 4 & 5 you will be required to submit a referee report whereby you will analyse the strengths and weaknesses of the manuscript.
+The manuscripts to be criticized will be identified in advance.
+The submission in week 2 does not count towards your mark, but it is important as a venue to trial, make mistake and amend them.

+You are expected to submit the written critique on Sunday evening (before 11.59pm) in each relevant week - prior to the discussion in class (e.g. for the critique in week 2, you will be required to submit on Sunday 11th October, before the class on the following Monday).